Priya98Haldar/Priya98Haldar/README.md

 - 🌱 I’m currently learning Data Science and real world problem statements
 - 💞️ I’m looking to collaborate to use my skills for organizatins better growth
 - 📫 How to reach me - priyahaldar322@gmail.com
 - 😄 Pronouns: ...
-I bealave in Teamwork
+I belive in Teamwork
 - ⚡ Fun fact: ...
 "Humans are most intelligent mammals"

 <!---